tommybobbins/studious-octo-goggles/cloud_dataflow.md

 # Cloud DataFlow

+Most robust of the Cloud Data* tools.

-Stream and Batch processing with Cloud Dataflow. can be used for Complex ETL jobs.
+Stream and Batch processing with Cloud Dataflow. can be used for Complex ETL jobs, Stream and Batch processing.
 It is based on Apache Beam Runner and is a horizontally scalable managed service.
-It supports Windowing Operations,.
+It supports Windowing Operations (programming model)

 - Python
 - Java